Contact me on Twitter @travisnormand

-In case you haven’t noticed, there are a lot of College Football Blogs out there (a lot of which do a fantastic job).
-However, I always feel compelled to write (not sure if that is good or bad) so . . .
+In case you haven’t noticed, there are already a lot of college football blogs, a lot of which do a fantastic job.
+However, I always feel compelled to write about college football (not sure if that is good or bad) so . . .
 I created this blog.

-There are a lot of people out there, all sharing their opinions on the game of college football.
+There are a lot of people sharing their opinions on the game of college football.
 I, of course, have my own opinions and figured I should start writing and posting them for those who might be interested enough to read them.
-I will try not to take myself too seriously, as I am sure most people who find my site won’t take me too seriously either.
+I will try not to take myself too seriously, as I am sure that most of the people who find this site won’t take me too seriously either.

-IF someone is actually reading this….thanks!
+If someone is actually reading this….thanks!
 Please check back from time to time, as posting here will be irregular.
 Also, feel free to leave me a comment.

 As for me, I am a “college football fan.”
 I am not a “sports fan” as that would imply that I feel the same way about all sports.
-However, as you can tell, I don’t really care about other sports and I definitely don’t have the passion for other sports that I have for college football.
+However, I don’t really care about other sports and I definitely don’t have the passion for other sports that I have for college football.
 I do have a specific team that I pull for (where I went to college) but my love for the game transcends that boundary.
 In fact, another reason I started this blog is that I wanted an outlet for my passion for college football.
 My passion for the game is unmatched by anyone I have ever met, but I know there have to be a few others out there that are equally obsessed (yes, I am not afraid to use the word “obsession” when talking about my interest in college football).

 I hope you enjoy the site.
 If not, I will be putting up links to some other really good blogs and you can check those out instead.
 However, I hope you will take this blog for what it is . . . my thoughts and feelings on the game.
 (Unless the post/column was written by someone else, and then it is their thoughts on the game.)

-Oh, and due to the fact that I don’t have as much time to write and post as I would like, I will be hosting a crowd of guest writers on here.
+Oh, and due to the fact that I don’t have as much time to write and post as I would like, I hope to host a crowd of guest writers on the site.
 Hopefully having guest writers will allow for more content.

-Well, have you ever seen a One Point Safety?
-I am guessing that most will say “no.” Also, go read the NCAA Rule Book on how to score a One Point Safety.
+Well, have you ever seen a one-point safety?
+I am guessing that most will say “no.” If you have time, go read the NCAA Rule Book on how to score a one-point safety (See Rule 8-5-1 in the 2012 rule book found on page FR-80).
 It is not that complex, but it is not something a passive college football fan will understand on the first reading.
 (The fact that you have to go read the rule book should tell you something).

-Anyway, have you ever had a conversation with someone about college football, and no matter what you said, they just couldn’t seem to understand what you were describing?
+Anyway, have you ever had a conversation with someone about college football, where no matter what you said they just couldn’t seem to understand what you were describing?
 I have.
-During one of these moments, I got so frustrated that I finally blurted out “hey, it is not like I am trying to explain how to score a One Point Safety or something!”
+During one of these moments, I got so frustrated that I finally blurted out “Hey, it’s not like I am trying to explain how to score a one-point safety!”

 It was at that moment the name for this blog was born; created from pure college football frustration … the way it should be.

-Despite the rule allowing for a one point safety to be scored, it is not something that happens very often.
+Despite the rule allowing for a one-point safety to be scored, it is not something that happens very often.
 In fact, here is a list of the “known” (college) one-point safeties (Note that a one-point safety has only happened twice in Division 1 or FBS play):

 - Westminster vs. West Liberty State (NCAA Division II), September 7, 1996.